-What is Pre-EMI in Home Loans: A Comprehensive Guide
+What is Pre-EMI?: A Comprehensive Guide

 Let’s say you are planning to build a house, but you don’t have sufficient funds, so you visit house financing schemes.
 There are several schemes with many different options, but one thing common to all of them is the hassle of being bound to higher EMIs for a long time.
 At that point, you may want to reduce the hassle of these high EMIs, as not only will a house you live in, but you will also need furniture and many other things.